Ranvirsv/is_the_dog_happy/README.md

 3. Activate the environment `conda activate DOG_EMOTION`
    - <b>NOTE</b>: If you already have the environment but there are changes in the environment.yml file, run `conda env update -f environment.yml --prune`
 4. Run the script `get_data.py`
+5. Run the script `get_PlumSmile_data.py`

+You will need both the datafile to run the entier notebook.

 ### Getting Annotations